-Some years afterwards, the writer of the letter to the Hebrews penned: "Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him, endured the cross, scorning its shame, and sat down at the right hand of the throne of God" (Hebrews 12:2).
+Some years afterwards, the writer of the letter to the Hebrews penned: "Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him, endured the cross, scorning its shame, and sat down at the right hand of the throne of God" (Heb 12:2).

 "For the joy set before him?"
 Joy?
 What joy?
 Could one of Jesus' great joys be, that in his love for humanity--that he shared with his Father--he might visualize all believing people of all times in heaven sharing joy for all eternity?

 Prayer: You, Lord, did it for us.
 We praise you for the privilege of being settled in peace with you, awaiting our eternal home in heaven because of what you, Jesus, have done.
 You gave yourself for us, "the just for the unjust" so that you might bring us to God with joy.
 Guide us, we pray for all of our days, in praise and worship, in thought, word, and deed that we may pass on your joy.
 In Jesus' name we pray.
 Amen.